schmidtsabine/hello-world/README.md

 I now try to help the unicorn by letting the world know its story via Github.

 I was told that Github is a widely used platform, especially in the world of IT.
 And the unicorn really likes IT poeple.
-So this might be a good place to find some nice people who may go and visit the unicorn in the forest.
+So this might be a good place to find some nice people who may go and visit the unicorn in the forest again.